Graham Fairbairn

 Teaching Repertoire

-Graham uses an extensive repertoire for piano and keyboard tuition and is always introducing new material.
-Some books and tunes simply become dated: pop and rock is particularly prone to this whereas much classical music has incredible durability.
+Graham's teaching repertoire for piano and keyboard tuition is extensive, and he's always introducing new material.
+Some books and tunes simply become dated: pop and rock is particularly prone to this whereas much classical music has fantastic durability.

 Classical

-My background is largely classical music as that was the content of my degree and diploma studies.
-I admit that I breathe a sigh of relief when pupils are happy to work with classical piano because of this.
-BUT another reason is that music which is suitable for working on in lessons is still largely classical, although the compositions of many eg Nikki Iles, Mike Cornick, Christopher Norton, Heather Hammond, Pam, Ollie & Sam Wedgwood to name only a few have given us much of quality that satisfies both artistic concerns as well as pedagogic.
+My background is largely classical music as that was the content of my music degree & diploma studies.
+I admit that I breathe a sigh of relief when pupils are happy to work with classical piano music because of this.
+BUT another reason for my sigh-of-relief is that music [which is suitable for working on in lessons] is still largely classical, although the compositions of many eg Nikki Iles, Mike Cornick, Christopher Norton, Heather Hammond, Pam, Ollie & Sam Wedgwood (to name only a few) have given us much of quality [although will never get into the 'charts'] that satisfies both artistic concerns as well as educational.

 Pop/Rock

-The shorter lifespan of pop and rock songs can be traced to a number of factors: for a song to be of interest, the pupil has to have heard the original performance/video which no doubt shows the song at its best.
-However, the arrangements for solo piano are usually inferior, as there is very little chance of reproducing on a piano (especially with really simple arrangements for early stage pupils) everything from the original, eg, the vocalists unique timbre, synth lines, drum loops etc. The Complete Piano Player series, although useful, is rather weak at developing the left hand, but it does rely on non-classical mostly, which appeals to quite a few pupils although it is now rather dated as it's song list (largely pop/rock) reflects what was well known in the 1980s.
+The shorter lifespan of pop and rock songs can be traced to a number of factors: for a song to be of interest to a pupil they will have heard the original performance/video which no doubt displays the song at its best.
+However, the arrangements for solo piano are usually inferior, as there is very little chance of reproducing on a piano (especially with really simple arrangements for early stage pupils) everything from the original, eg, the vocalists unique timbre, synth lines, drum loops etc. (It is surprisingly difficult to get a pupil to sing as well as play).

 Teenagers and choice of music to be studied.

-If a teenage male approaches me for lessons, the deal is that they (not me) are responsible for choosing the music (apart from exam entry, where we normally have to work with a syllabus set by the exam board).
+If a teenage male approaches me for lessons, the deal is that they (not me) are responsible for choosing the music.
+An exception is for GCSE or ABRSM/TCL/LCM exam entry, where we normally have to work with a syllabus set by the exam board.
 Experience has taught me that I can spend ages researching appropriate music for them (eg not too hard; reflecting their favourite genre etc) but they don't practice it if they are not really excited by it.

-My background is largely classical music as that was the content of my degree and diploma studies.
-I admit that I breathe a sigh of relief when pupils are happy to work with classical piano because of this.
-BUT another reason is that music which is suitable for working on in lessons is still largely classical, although the compositions of many eg Nikki Iles, Mike Cornick, Christopher Norton, Heather Hammond, Pam, Ollie & Sam Wedgwood to name only a few have given us much of quality that satisfies both artistic concerns as well as pedagogic.
+My background is largely classical music as that was the content of my music degree & diploma studies.
+I admit that I breathe a sigh of relief when pupils are happy to work with classical piano music because of this.
+BUT another reason for my sigh-of-relief is that music [which is suitable for working on in lessons] is still largely classical, although the compositions of many eg Nikki Iles, Mike Cornick, Christopher Norton, Heather Hammond, Pam, Ollie & Sam Wedgwood (to name only a few) have given us much of quality [although will never get into the 'charts'] that satisfies both artistic concerns as well as educational.

 Pop/Rock

-The shorter lifespan of pop and rock songs can be traced to a number of factors: for a song to be of interest, the pupil has to have heard the original performance/video which no doubt shows the song at its best.
-However, the arrangements for solo piano are usually inferior, as there is very little chance of reproducing on a piano (especially with really simple arrangements for early stage pupils) everything from the original, eg, the vocalists unique timbre, synth lines, drum loops etc. The Complete Piano Player series, although useful, is rather weak at developing the left hand, but it does rely on non-classical mostly, which appeals to quite a few pupils although it is now rather dated as it's song list (largely pop/rock) reflects what was well known in the 1980s.
+The shorter lifespan of pop and rock songs can be traced to a number of factors: for a song to be of interest to a pupil they will have heard the original performance/video which no doubt displays the song at its best.
+However, the arrangements for solo piano are usually inferior, as there is very little chance of reproducing on a piano (especially with really simple arrangements for early stage pupils) everything from the original, eg, the vocalists unique timbre, synth lines, drum loops etc. (It is surprisingly difficult to get a pupil to sing as well as play).

 Teenagers and choice of music to be studied.

-If a teenage male approaches me for lessons, the deal is that they (not me) are responsible for choosing the music (apart from exam entry, where we normally have to work with a syllabus set by the exam board).
+If a teenage male approaches me for lessons, the deal is that they (not me) are responsible for choosing the music.
+An exception is for GCSE or ABRSM/TCL/LCM exam entry, where we normally have to work with a syllabus set by the exam board.
 Experience has taught me that I can spend ages researching appropriate music for them (eg not too hard; reflecting their favourite genre etc) but they don't practice it if they are not really excited by it.